 Why a New Version 2.0?

-We’ve been working hard over the past few months to release the new version 2 of our online web application qrcodelab.
+We’ve been working hard over the past few months to release a new version 2 of the online QR code generator QRcodeLab.

 Version 1 did not have proper support on all platforms, especially with touch screens.
 We also needed to reorganize the look and feel of the user interface elements in a more standard way.

 All features of version 1 have been kept and user accounts maintained!